 It’s also important to note that no SPF factor is 100% safe.
 A higher SPF is, of course, better but sun protection should just be one of your sun safe strategies.

 Broad spectrum is usually referred to when describing sunscreen.
 The term simply means that the product protects against both types of ultraviolet light that reaches our skin – UVA and UVB.
 So it’s always preferable to go for an option that covers both as more often than not, UVA and UVB will be lurking around outside!

-Dirty Hippie Cosmetics Coconut Vegan Sunscreen Balm is aimed for those with sensitive skin as it has an extremely low essential oil content (you can also opt for 0% of essential oils if you would prefer).
+Dirty Hippie Cosmetics Coconut Vegan Sunscreen Balm is a vegan sunscreen that is aimed for those with sensitive skin as it has an extremely low essential oil content (you can also opt for 0% of essential oils if you would prefer).

 It comes in two varieties (regular formula and bug repellent formula if you find yourself in, say Florida or Australia).
-It has at least an sun protection factor of 30 and thanks to its non-greasy make up there’s little risk of getting those sunscreen breakouts.
+This vegan sunscreen has at least a sun protection factor of 30 and thanks to its non-greasy makeup there’s little risk of getting those sunscreen breakouts.

 Hailing from Bywong, Australia, Dirty Hippie Cosmetics are one of the most sustainable brands we’ve had the pleasure of covering.
 They create handmade organic and clearly top quality products (based on hundreds of super reviews).

 They’re a 100% cruelty-free, palm oil free and vegan friendly brand.
 When it comes to sourcing they either purchase through fair trade channels, buy local or grow their own raw ingredients!